 Help For Employees

 If you’re employed and your employer has to lay you off due to the Coronavirus outbreak then you can be paid up to £2,500 or 80% of your normal basic salary each month.
 You must have been in employment at 28 February 2020 to qualify.
-The qualifying date has now been extended to those on the payroll at 19 March provided a payroll has been run.
+The qualifying date has now been extended to those on the payroll at 19 March provided they have been included in a payroll run.

 Frequently Asked Questions